YanNing-baby/Hello-world/README.md

 # Hello-world
-This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow.\
+Today is Tuesday.
+And I'm learing how to use GitHub.